AbdulSuboor-Syed/691-01-F21-DEV-Group1/Proposal/proposal.md

 ## Technology stack descriptions

 ### ASP.Net Core & C#
 We are going to use Microsoft Visual Studio 2019 (Community verson).
 We are going to use ASP.Net Core and C# to write the middleware of the application.
-We will be using Razor pages which are going to be routed using ASP.net Core and display all operations on it.
+Also we will be using Razor pages for routing.

 ### Bootstrap
 We are going to use bootstrap to create a responisve design for the application .
-We are also going to have Jquery, HTML , CSS to the pages .
+We are also going to use Jquery, HTML , CSS to the pages .

-### Microsoft SQL Server
+### Microsoft SQL Server & Azure Cloud SQL database
-We are going to use Microsoft SQl server to create and maintain a database for the application.
+We are going to use Entity framework SQL server to create and maintain the database on local machines.
+Then we are going to configure it to Azure SQL database.

 ### Azure Cloud Hosting
 We are going to use Azure Cloud Hosting services to host the application and be able to run it on all devices.